Zehui-He/simple_json_parser/README.md

 Limitation:
 As this is a practice project, I decided to reduce the complexity by making some assumptions.

 1. The JSON file is always valid.
+2. ~~All the numeric values are positive.~~
+3. ~~The JSON file only contains string, integer and double.~~
 4. The result is stored in the form unordered_map<string, JsonValue>

 20/11/2023